namdao2000/ultimate-nextjs-starter/README.md

 GOOGLE_SECRET= Your Google Credentials API secret for NextAuth SECRET= A secret string used to sign the JWT token for NextAuth
 ```

-### Fresh install
-1. Make sure you have the `.env` file.
-2. Start the postgreSQL via docker compose
+2. Spin up docker and start the postgreSQL via docker compose.

 3. Run `npx prisma db push`.
-Make sure it is pointed at the local db
+Make sure it is pointed at the local db.

-### Running for development
-Just run `npm run dev`
+4. Run `npm run dev`.

 # 📚 Best Practices
 Below are some of the best practices used when creating this project.